cyphar/remainroot/README.md

 `remainroot` is designed to shim out all of these calls so that an unmodified process can run perfectly fine inside a rootless container.

-There are two main techniques by which we can shim out these functions.
-You should consider your usecase when deciding which one to use.

-### `LD_PRELOAD` ###

-Any GNU/Linux hacker has certainly misused this feature.
-Essentially the `libc` ELF loader (`ld.so`) allows you to specify a set of shared libraries that will be loaded into the context of the binary.
-The symbols provided by that library can be used to override weak symbols (such as many of the symbols provided by `libc`).
-This allows us to add our shims **on the `libc` layer**.

-Because `LD_PRELOAD` operates on a `libc` layer, if a process decides to make us raw syscalls, or uses a library that uses raw syscalls then our shim won't fire.
-This obviously can cause problems because then you're back at square one.
-However, most programs will act nicely with `LD_PRELOAD`, and this code is much simpler and less hacky than the other main mechanism for syscall shims.

-It should be noted that because `libc` implements a POSIX API, the shims used within the `LD_PRELOAD` technique are specifically written to emulate POSIX semantics.
-The underlying Linux syscalls **do not** obey POSIX semantics, so we have to also emulate some of the hacks that `glibc` uses to fool processes into thinking that things like `setuid(2)` actually obey POSIX on GNU/Linux.

 ### `ptrace(2)` ###

 `ptrace(2)` is a debugging interface inside the Linux kernel, and is